Akhilesh1243/StockMarketPredictor/README.md

 # StockMarketPredictor
-This is our repository for or model of stick market prediction for a certain industry.
+This is our repository for our model of stick market prediction for a certain industry.